Leanne Betasamosake Simpson: f(l)ight

-f(l)ight, released in 2016, engages modalities of Indigenous storytelling through a combination of spoken word poetry and song.
-It is also a precursor and companion to This Accident of Being Lost that was published a year later. f(l)ight specifically works to challenge tropes of the melancholic and pitiable Indigenous peoples by expressing modalities of survivance, persistence, and brilliance.
+f(l)ight, released in 2016, uses ways of Indigenous storytelling through a combination of spoken word poetry and song.
+It is a companion to This Accident of Being Lost that was published a year later. f(l)ight specifically works to challenge tropes of the melancholic and pitiable Indigenous peoples by expressing modalities of survivance, persistence, and brilliance.
 The album title is a synthesis of the words “fight” and “light” to create “flight”.
 “Light” speaks to the beauty of Simpson's Nishnaabeg Indigenous culture and existence.
 “Fight” is a reference to the ongoing resistance of Indigenous peoples to their dispossession from sacred landbases and encompasses Simpson's philosophy of resurgence; intrinsic to the fight to regain Indigenous land is a resurgence of Indigenous lifeways and values interconnected to the land base.
-Finally, the combination of the two create the word “flight” to denote the utopic pleasure in absconding into the worldview of Nishnaabewin, the Eastern Ojibwe language, in order to imagine and formulate potential Indigenous futurities.
-Capturing the sounds and songs of the landscape were particularly important in the making of f(l)ight.
-Specifically, the sounds of rustling minomiin (wild rice) and sugar bush as well as the water flowing in the Crowe River were all recorded locally within the Anishnaabeg Indigenous landbase and were foundationally inspirational to the development of Simpson's lyrics on f(l)ight.
+Finally, the combination of the two create the word “flight” to denote pleasure in the worldview of Nishnaabewin, the Eastern Ojibwe language, in order to imagine and formulate potential Indigenous futures.
+Capturing the sounds and songs of the landscape were important in the making of f(l)ight.
+The sounds of rustling minomiin (wild rice) and sugar bush as well as the water flowing in the Crowe River were recorded locally within the Anishnaabeg Indigenous landbase and inspired Simpson's lyrics on f(l)ight.